KimuraRyo/BSDFProcessor/README.md

 CMake is used as the build system.
 Search paths for libraries are set through CMake variables: `LIBBSDF_DIR`, `OSG_DIR`, `EIGEN3_INCLUDE_DIR`, and `CMAKE_PREFIX_PATH` for Qt 5.

-## Future Plans
-* Loads other file formats
-* Displays more information of BSDFs

 ## Sponsor
 [<img src="resource/IntegraLogo.png" width="200"/>][5]